ashbb/shoes_tutorial_walkthrough/README.md

 	}
 ```

-Also painted the background white.
+We also painted the *background* white.
 Did you see that?

 ----------------------

 ![004.jpg](https://github.com/ashbb/shoes_tutorial_walkthrough/raw/master/imgs/004.jpg)

-Time for something new.
-Artwork.
-Drawing.
+Time for something new, artwork!
+Let's draw!

 ```ruby
 	Shoes.app {